art-institute-of-chicago/data-service-assets/README.md

 This project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its [terms](CODE_OF_CONDUCT.md).

 We welcome bug reports and questions under GitHub's [Issues](issues).
-For other concerns, you can reach our engineering team at [mailto:engineering@artic.edu](engineering@artic.edu)
+For other concerns, you can reach our engineering team at [engineering@artic.edu](mailto:engineering@artic.edu)

 ## Licensing